Rational Method Model property sheet

 This applies different runoff coefficients to pervious and impervious areas, if you wish to apply a single runoff coefficient without distinguishing between impervious and pervious areas, set the same runoff coefficient for both.

-Australian Rainfall and Runoff 1987, which requires runoff coefficients for impervious and pervious areas, corresponding to a 10 year average recurrence interval;
+(b) a model based on urban drainage design procedures in the Australian Rainfall and Runoff 1987, which requires runoff coefficients for impervious and pervious areas, corresponding to a 10 year average recurrence interval;

 The impervious area C10 value is always 0.9, while the pervious area value is